 - Do make sure that all financial aid forms are completed by the appropriate deadlines.

 - Do encourage your student to spend some time searching for local scholarships.
 These may have spring application deadlines.

 - Do have your student let the admissions office know if some important piece of information changes.
 Is there a major financial change in your circumstances?
 Has your student just won a major award or championship?

 - Do help your student think generally about the college experience — not a specific college.
 What might it feel like to be away from home?
 What are they most looking forward to?
-What is she concerned or excited about?
+What are they concerned or excited about?

 - Do help your student do some preparing for the college experience.
-Help him apply for a credit card – and talk to him about responsible use of it.
+Help them apply for a credit card — and talk to them about responsible use of it.
 Talk about budgets.
-Make sure he knows how to do laundry and cook a few staple items.
+Make sure they know how to do laundry and cook a few staple items.
 Talk about alcohol and drugs.
 Buy them a good alarm clock and make sure they can get moving in the morning on their own.

 - Do be prepared to listen if your student wants to talk about college choices and fears of rejection, but be prepared, too, if they just don’t want to talk about it.
 Let your student take the lead.

 - Do give some thought to how you will respond to possible rejection letters.
 What will you say?
 How will you handle it?
 Don’t talk to your student about this yet, but your first reaction if that letter should come, can help your student keep perspective and deal with it.
 Be prepared.

 - Do let go of the process.
 You, and your student, have done your work.
 Now you need to wait and be as patient as you can.
 Give your student the opportunity to enjoy this part of senior year.
 Once letters come, they will once again need to face realities and make decisions.
 Both you and your student need this break.